MaxPleaner/tagger/readme.md

 #### details on scraper

+You can load some seed data by running `rake db:data:load`

 You can run the crawler by running `SelfScraper.begin("google")` in `rails console`.
 This example will start at the Google  page and move to "related" pages from there.
 - This automatically interacts with the server using `Mechanize`.